 Generalized linear regression model class

-Deviance of the fit.
-It is useful for comparing two models when one is a special case of the other.
+Deviance of the fit, stored as a numeric value.
+Deviance is useful for comparing two models when one is a special case of the other.
 The difference between the deviance of the two models has a chi-square distribution with degrees of freedom equal to the difference in the number of estimated parameters between the two models.
 For more information on deviance, see Deviance.

 All of these quantities are computed on the scale of the linear predictor.
 So, for example, in the equation that defines the hat matrix,

 Yfit = glm.Fitted.LinearPredictor Y = glm.Fitted.LinearPredictor + glm.Residuals.LinearPredictor

 Dispersion— Scale factor of the variance of the response

 Scale factor of the variance of the response, stored as a structure.

 the variance function for the distribution.

 For example, the variance function for the binomial distribution